How to Encourage Your Child to Brush Their Teeth

 We know that our patients’ parents work very hard to keep their kids happy and healthy.
-Parenting is a full time job that requires superhero powers, like getting your kids to eat their veggies and eventually take care of themselves.
-As pediatric dentists, we are here to support our patient’s oral healthcare.
+Parenting is a full-time job that requires superhero powers, like getting your kids to eat their veggies and eventually take care of themselves.
+As pediatric dentists in Aurora, we are here to support our patient’s oral healthcare.
 In order to help you and your family maintain a great oral hygiene routine at home, we have put together a few tried and true tips and tricks to help you encourage your child to brush their teeth!

 Do it Together!

 Ever heard the phrase “do as I say, not as I do?”
 If you have, you probably know that it doesn’t work for kids!
 Children are far more likely to repeat what they see than do as they’re told.
 After all, they look up to adults!
 If your child isn’t crazy about brushing their teeth, try doing it alongside them!
 Seeing their parent stick to an oral hygiene routine will encourage your child to want to brush and floss so they can be just like you!

 When you’re feeding your child tooth-healthy foods, tell them about it!
 If your child learns that the carrots they eat help their eyes stay strong, and their milk helps their teeth and bones stay healthy, they’ll probably remember that.
 This information may even help them make healthy choices as they get older!

 If your child responds well to positive reinforcement, try a small rewards system to help them stay on track with their oral care!
 Make a calendar they can hang on the wall, and give them a sticker or a star for every day they demonstrate good brushing behavior!
 After a your child’s first visit at our pediatric dentistry office, we always give our patients encouragement throughout their appointment and a big high five at the end.